 On the hillside opposite you (due east) there’s another dry-stone wall, and just before that are two rocks that look like they could be ‘gateposts’ for a small cairn.
 Before those, almost on the same sight-line, is a rock protruding above the rust coloured landscape and boasting a bright green mossy toupée.
 Tobar an Longairt is between those two rock formations at ///output.slang.guideline.
 It’s easier to strike out northeast, following the contour of the hill, then loop back towards the well, than it is to cross the boggy, uneven (typically Scottish) landscape ahead of you.

-The well is fully functional.
+The well is fully functional, assuming there’s been enough rain recently.
 Remove the stone cover (shown open above) and plunge a flask into the fast-flowing water inside; you’ll no doubt need the refreshment by now!

 As you round the hill and start bearing north at ///panthers.ants.gloom, you’ll see a lone tree standing proudly on the hillside to your left, near ///renews.rewarded.octagon.
 From here, if you look east, you should soon see the strip of flat land to the north of Castle Lachlan, and the white walls of Strathlachlan church peeping up through trees.
 Bear east, keeping the woodland to your right, and here you have a choice.

 The shorter return is to drop down, roughly following the edge of the woodland, until you reach the farm buildings behind Castle Lachlan.
 At this point, pick up the straight, wide path to your right, which threads between the castle and the woodlands.
 This leads to the three-way junction you encountered after crossing the wooden bridge at the beginning of the walk.
 In fact you’ll see the bridge off to your left (south east) long before you reach this junction.
 From here, simply follow the path back to your preferred car parking spot.